itsfuad/FCCIMPL/website/src/content/docs/getting-started/introduction.md

 description: Learn about Ferret, a modern type-safe programming language
 ---

 Ferret is a modern, type-safe programming language designed for clarity, safety, and developer productivity.

-## Why Ferret?

 ### 🎯 Type Safety
 Ferret's powerful type system catches errors at compile-time, not runtime.
 With optional types, error types, and flow-sensitive type narrowing, you can write code with confidence.